minhchemucla/OPAW_TDDFT_LIBRARY/README.md

  - `lib`
  - `XCI`

 The latter two directories are for non-Neuhauser group users as the `opawlib/lib` directory has only the files necessary to make the OPAW library work while Neuhauser group members will have our own `lib` with more files.
 The `opawlib/vloc` directory contains routines to calculate the local part of the PAW potential and `libpaw` contains many ABINIT subroutines.
+The `XCI` directory contains subroutines to interface with LIBXC.
 Place this library in the source code you are trying to implement OPAW.

 A `makefile` in the `example_src` shows an example of how to compile and is recommended to be used as a template.
 In the compilation of the example program, there are 3 steps: